 4a.
 Save the certificate with a password.
 Remember that password, you will need it to send and receive messages from that contact!

-Now you have a certificate and you need the other party to scan it.
-The QR-presentation of a certificate is protected with a random password.
+Now you have a certificate, and you need the other party to scan it.
+The QR presentation of a certificate is protected with a random password.
 Every time you open it, the password is different.
-You cannot view a QR-code and a password at a same time for security reasons.
+You cannot view a QR-code and a password at the same time for security reasons.

 On a device B: